khulnasoft/integrations-core/twistlock/README.md

 ###### Kubernetes

-1. Collecting logs is disabled by default in the Datadog Agent.
+1. Collecting logs is disabled by default in the Khulnasoft Agent.
 Enable it in your [DaemonSet configuration][7]:

    ```yaml
      #(...)